Bayer Carbon Program

 See the Bayer Carbon-Smart Practices Master Agreement and attached program terms for further details.

-It is your responsibility to notify Bayer if, in the 10 years before you adopted the selected practices on the field, the field was enrolled in other programs that generate carbon assets or the field participated in a stewardship or conservation program, such as the USDA Conservation Reserve Program or the USDA Environmental Quality Incentives Program.
-After a field is enrolled in the Bayer Carbon Program, it may not be enrolled in other carbon asset generation programs; however, participation in stewardship or conservation programs is generally allowed if carbon assets are not created and such participation is permitted by the other program(s).
+It is your responsibility to notify Bayer if, in the 10 years before you adopted the selected practices on the field, the field was enrolled in other programs that generate carbon assets or the field participated in a stewardship or conservation program, such as the USDA Conservation Reserve Program.
+After a field is enrolled in the Bayer Carbon Program, it may not be enrolled in other carbon asset generation programs; however, participation in stewardship or conservation programs may be permitted if carbon assets are not created and such participation is permitted by the other program(s).
 Please reach out to carbonprogram@bayer.com to verify program compatibility with the Bayer Carbon Program.

 The Bayer Carbon Program is both protocol and model agnostic.
 We may potentially work with any of the existing protocols governing agricultural carbon asset generation as well as any existing commercial carbon accounting models.